 As you see below, I should have already decluttered the pantry and fridge, but I’m a rebel and decided to mix it up…

-Truth be told, I’m actually waiting on some super cool organizing products for the pantry, so that’s been put on hold, and my fridge was jam-packed of leftovers from the Super Bowl party we hosted, and cleaning out a FULL fridge is no bueno (Exhibit A – Full Fridge), so I skipped on over to the FREEZER!!
+Truth be told, I’m actually waiting on some super cool organizing products for the pantry, so that’s been put on hold, and my fridge was jam-packed with leftovers from the Super Bowl party we hosted, and cleaning out a FULL fridge is No Bueno!!

 This “Purge Party” is supposed to make your life easier, so feel free to customize the plan to your schedule, just like I did!